Jobson Jobsworth loves jobseeking but he also loves The Apprentice. If only there was a way to combine the two...

 The gameshow, created, developed and hosted by underwear historian, Margaret Mountford, features a contestant wearing a pair of underpants belonging to a mystery celebrity.
 The contestant must then identify the unknown celebrity with the help of clues from Margaret, scientific analysis of the underpants and a panel of celebrity underpants experts.
 And if correct the contestant wins the underpants which they can keep as a trophy or sell on eBay to a pervert.

 The show, widely tipped to be a future BAFTA winner in the Best Underpants-Based Gameshow category, was a ratings hit.
-And the successful format had already been sold to twenty-four countries.
+And the successful format had already been sold to twenty-four countries around the world.
 But, just before my episode was due to be broadcast, "Margaret Mountford's Whose Underpants Am I Wearing?" was suddenly cancelled.

-Underwear-obsessed Margaret, or Peggy as she prefers to be known, said on hearing the distressing news: "I'm naturally upset that a matter close to my heart, or rather my bottom, has run into difficulties.
+Underwear-obsessed Margaret, or Peggy as she prefers to be known, said on hearing the distressing news: "I'm naturally very upset about it all, after all it's a matter close to my heart, or rather my bottom.
 Nevertheless, I will get to the bottom of it!"

 It soon became apparent that the popular gameshow was off our screens because of plagiarism charges filed against it.
 And in fact, it was Dara O'Briain, former host of The Apprentice's successful companion show, You've Been Fired, who had claimed that creative ownership of the "Whose Underpants Am I Wearing?" brand was his and had begun court proceedings to prove his case.